 Corporate revenues consist of revenues generated from partnering with others under research and development agreements and supply agreements and from fees for licensing our proprietary Intelimer technology to others and from the corresponding royalties from these license agreements.
+Given the infrequency and unpredictability of the payments that the Company may receive under any of its licensing and research and development arrangements, the Company is unable to disclose its expectations in advance of entering into such arrangements.

-The decrease in Corporate revenues for the three months ended August 29, 2004 compared to the same period of the prior year was not material to consolidated Landec revenues.
+The decrease in Corporate revenues for the three and nine months ended February 27, 2005 compared to the same periods of the prior year was not significant.